MicrosoftDocs/Viva/Teams-insights/viva-teams-app-install.md

    ![Select ellipsis](Images/select-ellipsis-narrow.png)

-2. If the Viva Insights app is not visible in your most recent view, find it by using search.
+2. If the Viva Insights app is not visible in your most recent view, find it by using search:

    ![Search for Insights app](Images/find-insights-app.png)